mikeperry-tor/acwiki/home.md

 The following are our goals for 2021:

-- Improve reputation based's bridge distributions
+- ~~Improve reputation based bridge distribution (e.g. Salmon)~~
-- Improve GetTor and merge it with rdsys
+- Better bridge distribution strategies (e.g. Conjure, Salmon)
+    1. conjure first priority <---
+    2. salmon second priority
+      Task 4.1 Let's build a plan for how we're going to start the Salmon research work (Task 4).
+- Make GetTor more reliable and reduce maintenance burden <--- Rewrite gettor in Go to include it in rdsys <-- Evaluate if it makes sense to integrate The hard part of keeping gettor working in the past has been keeping all the files we distribute up-to-date.
+So let's not forget that part. :)
+- Complete integration of bridgedb into the more general rdsys <--- Integrating, not replacing bridgedb.
-- Improve the performance of Snowflake for users in Asia
+- Improve the performance of Snowflake for users in Asia The destination we want is that users use multiple Snowflakes and it helps
-- Provide more feedback to users that have Snowflake proxies
+- Snowflake network health -- have enough of the right snowflakes, have volunteers happy Provide more feedback to users that run Snowflake proxies
-- Complete refactoring of bridgedb into the more general rdsys
+- Tor reachability from various countries
+    Task 1.1 Automated scans to create a reachability dataset Task 1.1 Baselines before the blocking event -- get people used to running the tools and sending us the outputs.
+Maybe work with UX team to streamline this process, identify usability gaps in the tools.

 The following were our goals for 2020: